 On a personal level, I couldn't be happier -- or luckier, because I am not sure that I deserve what I have got.
 I have a lovely wife.
 We are both healthy as far as anyone can know.
 We own a nice little apartment in a decent neighbourhood.
 We can afford to travel once a year.
 We enjoy the same things: A walk in the park, a good discussion, a nice dinner, a good bottle of wine, sex, foreign films, reading.
 Yes, we are getting older, but that's life.
 And yes, a warm relationship with my two daughters would be nice, but that's life too.

 The career level is next.
 In my younger and more vulnerable years, I had the privilege of a good education -- although how good it was, I didn't know until much later.
 An Austrian grammar school, the University of Vienna, the University of British Columbia.
 I did hope for a faculty position at a research university, but it never came.
 It was my own fault, really.
 I am not an agreeable person, and I didn't think that agreeableness was a necessary or even useful characteristic for an academic(1).

 I now make a living teaching ecology and evolution to some uninterested students at a third-rate university.
 Why do I love it?
 Because I spent a lost decade as a mid-level university bureaucrat at a fourth-rate university.
-The only thing missing in my professional life today is hard discussions with bright people.
-(But maybe the days of the bright people are over.)
+The only thing missing in my professional life today is good discussions with smart people.
+(But maybe the days of the smart people are over.)
 That and benefits would be nice.